Alphix/gssproxy/README.md

 This is the gss-proxy project.

-Documentation lives in the [docs folder of this repository](https://github.com/gssapi/gssproxy/tree/master/docs).
+Documentation lives in the [docs folder](/docs/README.md), the latest version can be found in the [upstream repository](https://github.com/gssapi/gssproxy/tree/master/docs).

 The goal is to have a GSS-API proxy, with standardizable protocol and a